×

 When we asked expats and global nomads about the quality of medical care in Florence, they replied:

 "Florence is home to a wide variety of healthcare services.
 The city is home to a number of public and private hospitals, as well as a number of specialized clinics and medical centers.
 The city also has a number of pharmacies, providing both prescription and over-the-counter medications.
 Additionally, Florence is home to a number of medical professionals, including general practitioners, specialists, and nurses.
 The city also has a number of medical research centers, providing the latest in medical technology and treatments.
-Finally, Florence is home to a number of health insurance providers, allowing residents to access the healthcare services they need," commented a person living in Florence, Italy.
+Finally, Florence is home to a number of health insurance providers, allowing residents to access the healthcare services they need," wrote one digital nomad living in Florence, Italy.

 Italian For A WhileItalian For A While